Dewynion/InstanTTS/README.md

 - Ability to save and load settings profiles, including default settings.
 - ~~Ability to remove hotkeys.
 Yes, really.~~ **done**
 - ~~Ability to repeat any line from your speech history with one click.~~ **done**
-    - add another button to repeat with current settings
+    - add another button to repeat with current settings ("repeat text")
 - Write an observable dictionary implementation so hotkeys update immediately.
 - Add the ability to edit hotkeys after creation.
+- An overlay so you don't have to tab out to type.
+- Program hotkeys (repeat, etc.).